Potential Difference

 The difference in electric potential between two points, equal to the work done per unit charge moving between them.

-Why is Potential Difference important?
+What is the Potential Difference formula?